No money, no problem? Charles Oham, of the University of Greenwich, explains why social enterprises can run on more than just cash.

 Lacking funds is not the end of your social enterprise.
 It is an opportunity to tap into other forms of capital.
 Doing so will help you increase your impact and run a more sustainable enterprise.

 Charles Oham is a Senior Lecturer in Social Enterprise and MBA Social Enterprise Route Leader at the University of Greenwich.
 He is a co-editor of a new book: Leading and Managing a Social Enterprise in Health and Social Care.

-Charles has worked with the British Council in Canada, who currently run an Active Citizens Social Enterprise leadership programme.
+Charles has worked with the British Council in Canada and in 2016 ran an Active Citizens Social Enterprise leadership programme.